esdalar/Perception-systems---Homework-2/README.md

 ## Exercise 2.1.Calibrate the intrinsics parameters of your webcam.

+First of all, fork and clone the following repository:https://github.com/beta-robots/usb_cam_calibration

 1- Install the following packages to be able to calibrate the camera:

 ```sh